kristof777/RoboSport-Software-Engineering/README.md

 Project: Robosport
   This project was a turn based tank game.
-The goal of this course was to learn how proper documentation is done by a oftware engineering design team.
+The goal of this course was to learn how proper documentation is done by a software engineering design team.

 My Work on Documentation:

-	I wrote the Interpreter section of the Design document.
+	I contributed to the overall project as much of is was writing documents as a group.
+For an example of exclusively my work look at the Interpreter section of the Design document.

 My Work on Implementation: